JieJieNiu/TransCORALNet/README.md

 # TransCORALNet
 ## Architecture
-Code for the Paper "TransCORALNet: A Two-Stream Transformer CORAL Networks for Supply Chain Credit Assessment Cold Start"
+Code for the Paper "TransCORALNet: A Two-Stream Transformer CORAL Networks for Supply Chain Credit Assessment Cold Start" The paper is accepted by the jounal <Expert System with Applications>.

 [TransCORALNet]<img src='artchi.png' width='700'>